ZeroSharp/zerosharp.github.com/source/_posts/2014-09-15-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-3.markdown

 Bind<IGenerator>().ToMethod(context => CreatePluginInstance(context));
 ```

 The `CreatePluginInstance(context)` method will try to find an `IGenerator` class within any available plug-ins.
 If it finds one, it will ask the Ninject framework to create an instance of the plug-in class.
-Otherwise it falls back to the default type (i.e., the original implementation of the generator).
+Otherwise it falls back to the default type (the original implementation of the generator).
 The `PluginLocator` it is responsible for searching any runtime-compiled assemblies for candidate plug-ins.
 We'll look at it in more detail later.

 ```c#
 private IGenerator CreatePluginInstance(IContext context)